LucasDelfino92/morrowindsharp/wjsetup.md

 # MOD KEYBINDINGS

-This is a handy reference table which will hopefully help you have a better idea of what new hotkeys are available to you, having followed this guide from beginning to end.
+This is a handy reference table which will hopefully help you have a better idea of what new hotkeys are available to you.

 Key | Function | Added by
 ------------ | ------------- | -------------